top of page

 He was baptized at the Gate of Heaven Roman Catholic Church in South Boston on May 26, 1952, thirteen days after birth; he received his First Holy Communion in Saint Brigid's Church on May 30, 1960 and subsequently he received the Sacrament of Confirmation on April 14, 1966 also at Saint Brigid's Church.

-He grew up in the section of the city known as South Boston and was a communicant member of Saint Brigid's Roman Catholic Church, having attended the Nazareth School, the parish's parochial school which was conducted by the Sisters of Charity of Nazareth whose Mother House is located at Nazareth, Kentucky from whom he received his elementary school education.
+He grew up in the section of the city known as South Boston and was a communicant member of Saint Brigid's Roman Catholic Church, having attended the Nazareth School, the parish's parochial school which was conducted by the Sisters of Charity of Nazareth whose Mother House is located at Nazareth, Kentucky, and from whom he received his elementary school education.
 He served as an Altar Boy, sang in the choir, later serving as an usher and a member of the Holy Name Society at Saint Brigid's Church, where he also later taught in the Confraternity of Christian Doctrine program for younger children from the public schools.

 In 1970 he graduated from the Christopher Columbus Central Catholic High School for Boys, located in Boston's historic North End, which was conducted by the Franciscan Friars Minor of the Immaculate Conception Province.